telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/relative-dialog-path.md

 ---
 title: Relative Dialog Path
 page_title: Relative Dialog Path
-description: "Use relative paths in a Test Studio test - upload/download dialog handling."
+description: "Learn how to use relative file paths for upload and download dialogs in Test Studio coded tests.
+Includes code examples for building dynamic paths based on the test execution directory."
 position: 1
 ---

-#Use Relative Paths in File Upload/Downloads#
+# Use Relative Paths in File Upload/Downloads

 *I need to upload/download a file to a path relative to my test execution folder.
 I don't want to use an absolute file path.*

-##Solution##
+## Solution

 This can only be done in a <a href="/features/custom-steps/script-step" target="_blank">coded step</a>.
 The key is to use this.ExecutionContext.DeploymentDirectory.
 This property identifies the folder the test is running in.
 You want to use it in a coded step to create an absolute path for file upload/download like this: